-Requiring Title X grantees to make abortion referrals upon request is tantamount to funding a program where abortion is the method of family planning.
+Requiring Title X grantees to make abortion referrals upon request is tantamount-according to HHS-to funding a program where abortion is the method of family planning.
 See 84 Fed.
 Reg. at 7717 ("[HHS] believes both the referral for abortion as a method of family planning, and such abortion procedure itself, are so linked that such a referral makes the Title X project or clinic a program one where abortion is a method of family planning, contrary to the prohibition against the use of Title X funds in such programs."); see also 11 Op.
-OLC at 79 ("[A] program that includes abortion among the family planning options about which it counsels women is one in which abortion is a method of family planning.").
+O.L.C. at 79 ("[A] program that includes abortion among the family planning options about which it counsels women is one in which abortion is a method of family planning.").
 Practically, this allows Title X recipients to refer patients for elective abortions at their own abortion facilities.
-As aptly demonstrated by Plaintiffs, the logic supporting that conclusion is critically flawed.
-See, e.g., ECF 2 at 18 ("Is a dental practice that refers patients to its own doctors for root canals a practice where root canals are a method of dental care?").
+As aptly demonstrated by

+Appellants, the logic supporting that conclusion is critically flawed.
+See, e.g., Doc.
+47 at 28. ("Is a dental practice that refers patients to its own doctors for root canals a practice where root canals are a method of dental care?").